alecjacobson/coloremoji.sty/README.md

 Version 1.0
 All files subject to the lppl 1.3c license.
 Copyright Alec Jacobson, 2018.

-Images in the `emoji_images/` directory originate from https://github.com/doraTeX/coloremoji
+Images in the `emoji_images/` directory are generated using https://github.com/doraTeX/coloremoji/blob/master/extract_emoji.rb on a machine with the https://en.wikipedia.org/wiki/Apple_Color_Emoji font installed.

 Installation